-3.1.1.
-Class A
+3.1.1 Class A

 Class A addresses are assigned to networks with a very large number of hosts.
-The high-order bit in a class A address is always set to zero.
-The next seven bits (completing the first octet)

-allows for 126 networks and 16,777,214 hosts per network.
-Figure 4 illustrates the secture of class A addresses.
+The highorder bit in a class A address is always set to zero.
+The next seven bits (completing the first octet) complete the network ID.
+The remaining 24 bits (the last three octets) represent the host ID.
+This allows for 126 networks and 16,777,214 hosts per network.
+Figure 4 illustrates the structure of class A addresses.